California Schools Portable Classrooms

 This quick guide explains what a good price looks like for a used 24′ x 40′ or 24′ x 60′ portable classroom, including average delivery and installation costs, ADA ramp pricing, and what’s included.

-Here are two real-world examples of what private and charter schools in California are paying in 2025 for used portable classrooms:
+Here are two real-world examples of what private and charter schools in California are paying in 2026 for used and new portable classrooms:

 What’s Included in the Price?